 Senior management establishes our liquidity and capital policies.
-These policies include senior management's review of short- and longterm cash flow forecasts, review of capital expenditures, and daily monitoring of liquidity for our subsidiaries.
+These policies include senior management's review of short- and long-term cash flow forecasts, review of capital expenditures, and daily monitoring of liquidity for our subsidiaries.
 Decisions on the allocation of capital are based upon, among other things, projected profitability and cash flow, risks of the business, regulatory capital requirements, and future liquidity needs for strategic activities.
-Our Treasury Department assists in evaluating, monitoring, and controlling the business activities that impact our financial condition, liquidity, and capital structure and maintains relationships with various lenders.
+Our Treasury Department assists in evaluating, monitoring, and controlling the business activities that impact our financial condition, liquidity, and capital structure.
 The objectives of these policies are to support our corporate business strategies while ensuring ongoing and sufficient liquidity.